- 1 Is Illness in the Quran Something Good or Bad?

 - 2 Which People Suffered From Serious Illness in the Quran?

 - 3 Health-Promoting Verses as Mentioned in the Noble Quran

 - 4 Conclusion

 Have you ever thought about illness in the Quran?
 What does the Quran have to say about illnesses and diseases?
 Is it a good or bad thing?
-Illness is definitely something people would avoid and no one likes to get ill.
-However, sometimes illness can have certain benefits for both our body and soul.
+Illness is something people would avoid, and no one likes to get ill.
+However, illness can sometimes have certain benefits for our body and soul.

 In this article on Islam4u, we will look into the matter of illness in the Noble Quran.
 The following topics will be discussed: